 Professional Toe Jacks

-When lifting with the toe, the jack will want to lean forward.
-This now causes the jack to want to kick out plus the piston inside of the jack gets twisted forward.
-As the piston is now raised and lowered while it is twisted during the lifting process, it grinds and chips away at the shaft.
-This problem is common to all toe jacks.
+When lifting the load with the toe, the jack will want to lean forward.
+This causes the jack to want to 'kick out', and the piston inside of the jack becomes twisted forward.
+When the piston is raised and lowered while twisted, it grinds and chips away at the shaft.
+This is problematic with all toe jacks.

-The silver boot carrying the lifting toe travels inside a shaft (red housing).
-Inside this shaft are half-moon shaped inserts that are recessed into the walls.
-These half-moons (the slide shoes) will counterbalance the leaning, prevent any damage to the shaft, and will reduce the kick-out tendencies.
-The slide shoe feature is patent protected and is exclusively build into these JUNG jacks.
-It cannot be found on any other toe jack.
+The silver boot carrying the lifting toe travels inside the red housing.
+Inside this shaft are half-moon shape inserts that are recessed into the walls.
+These half-moons called slide shoes, will counterbalance the leaning of the jack, preventing any damage to the shaft, and reduces the 'kick-out' tendencies.
+The Slide Shoe feature is patent protected and exclusively built into these JUNG jacks.

-Further technical information, pictures, videos, engineering drawings, etc. on our toe jacks is also available at Toolwell.com.
+Additional pictures, videos, engineering drawings, and technical information is available at Toolwell.com.